HOME – VR research

 For the purpose of designing the best possible care homes, both for the residents and the care providers, we have embarked upon the research project “HOME” – Housing Optimisation Measure for Elderly.

 In collaboration with SaaS-based virtual twin platform Spinview and eye tracking research provider Tobii, we are developing a digital analysis tool, using virtual reality technology to identify which elements in buildings promote well-being.
-The goal is to create a digital tool that can be used when developing of care homes.
+The goal is to create a digital tool that can be used when developing care homes.

 Testing virtual environments